mmistakes/minimal-mistakes/_posts/reads/2017-04-27-battle-hymn-of-the-tiger-mother-by-amy-chua.md

 That's right, each of her daughters practiced their instrument for multiple hours every single day, in addition to maintaining straight A's in school.
-During vacations she would find local places with a piano for Sophia to play.
+During vacations, she would find local places with a piano for Sophia to play.
 For several years, she would drive them to the best teachers available, even though it meant spending several hours on the road every Saturday or Sunday.